 Although Japanese windflowers are forgiving plants once established, they do respond gratefully to any organic mulch or fertilizer they are given, as well as an occasional good soaking.
 It is best to feed and mulch them in late winter before fresh growth begins to burgeon in spring.
+The mulch will help them cope during our hot summers.
 Come autumn, the rewards will be delightful!

 The flowering stems can be cut for vases.